dcanasp/memory_bank/mid level/network/http.md

 HTTP is a foundational technology for the World Wide Web, enabling communication between clients (usually web browsers) and servers.
-It operates at the application layer of the [[OSI]] model and is characterized by its stateless protocol nature, though modern web applications often employ various methods to create a stateful session.
+It operates at the application layer of the [[OSI]] model and is characterized by its stateless [[protocols#Main Network Protocols||protocol]] nature, though modern web applications often employ various methods to create a stateful session.

 ## Core Features of HTTP